Jaynav04/Python-Challenge/README.md

 # Python-Challenge
 During this Python exercise, I gained practical experience in importing modules such as csv and reading and writing files in different formats.
 Additionally, I was able to practice storing information in variables, lists, and dictionaries, as well as iterating through basic data structures and debugging throughout the process.
-Applying the knowledge acquired in my UT Bootcamp, I endeavored to deconstruct my assignments into manageable, bite-sized objectives.
+Applying the knowledge acquired in my UT Data analysis Bootcamp, I endeavored to deconstruct my assignments into manageable, bite-sized objectives.

 PyBank-
 In this Challenge, I was tasked with creating a Python script to analyze the financial records of a company.
 YI was  given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".